damienuwu/TeiponGadgetSystem/README.md

 # CSC577 Software Engineering Group Project

 ## Project Overview
 This repository contains the code and documentation for the CSC577 Software Engineering Group Project.
+We also integrated Google Cloud API's AI Chatbox in our project.
+But it can only be run locally at the moment.

 ## Documentation